mongodb/docs/source/advanced-usage.rst

 ===========================

-The MMS web console provides an extensive set of features for analyzing the statistics collected from the MMS agent.
+The MMS web console provides an extensive set of features for analyzing the statistics collected by the MMS agent.
 For a basic overview of the console, see the :doc:`usage </usage>` documentation.
-This document provides a more in depth analysis of the MMS console.
+This document provides a more in depth guide to the MMS console.

 .. contents::

 Using the Host Statistics Page
 ------------------------------

-The Host Statistics page conveys an overview of the latest data gathered from monitored processes.
-These charts are interactive and there are a number of tools to make it easier to navigate and work with the MMS data.
-Click on the informational buttons that have an ``i`` in a circle to raise informational windows when possible to explore the functionality of the MMS console and charts.
+In the "Hosts" section, click on any hostname link to view the statics from that process.
+The charts on this "Host Statistics" page are interactive, and provide tools for navigating and working with the MMS data.
+Click on the "info" buttons with an ``i`` in a circle to raise informational boxes, to explore the functionality of the MMS console and charts.

 .. _chart-controls:

 Global Page Controls
 ~~~~~~~~~~~~~~~~~~~~

-The first line below the MMS Console's menu bar on the Host Statistics
-page has three to five pieces of information about the current
+There are three to five pieces pierces of information in the first
-host.
+line below the MMS Console's menu bar.
 From left to right, these are:

-- The hostname and port of this process.
-This links to the raw content
+- The hostname and port of the process.
+This is a link to the raw JSON
-  of the last ping with information from this host.
+  content of the latest information gathered from this host.

 - The `host type </reference#host-types>`_.
 Possible types
   include: "primary," "secondary," "standalone," and "conf."